CPSECapstone/JAM_Q2S/README.md

 The project also requires Java v.20, available here:

       https://www.oracle.com/java/technologies/javase/jdk20-archive-downloads.html
+The project is using ESLint setup with Github Actions to lint the code on every pull request to ensure clean and consistent code.
+Github Actions is also setup to build and test the code on every pull request to ensure continous testing and integration.

 //There is currently no runnable code and no deployment.
 Respective info to come.